MrPingQi/MS-HLMO_registration-v1.0/README.md

-# MS-HLMO_registration
+# MS-HLMO: Multiscale Histogram of Local Main Orientation for Remote Sensing Image Registration

 Paper Link: https://ieeexplore.ieee.org/document/9837033

 If you have any queries or suggestions, please do not hesitate to contact me (gao-pingqi@qq.com).
-If you are from China, just speak Chinese, its OK~  中国人直接说中文就可以了~
+If you are from China, you may just speak Chinese~  中国人直接说中文就可以了~

 Run this code by the following procedures: